erriapo/aws-assumerole-in-terraform/index.md

 # Scenario

-This is the scenario that we will discuss my solution.
+To discuss my solution, I will use this scenario for illustration.

 ![scenario](mfa-delegated-accounts.png)

-For the IAM role `productionEC2Full`, its trust policy which demands the presence of MFA looks like this:
+For the IAM role `productionEC2Full`, its trust policy - which demands the presence of MFA - looks like this.
+I will limit this discussion to Virtual MFA only.

 ```JSON
 {